-More serious symptoms include neurological changes, such as numbness and tingling in the hands and feet.
+Once symptoms escalate, they can include neurological changes, such as numbness and tingling in the hands and feet.
 Some people may have difficulty maintaining balance.

-Infants who lack vitamin B12 may have unusual movements, such as face tremors, reflex problems, feeding difficulties, irritation, and eventual growth problems if left untreated.
+Infants who lack vitamin B12 may demonstrate unusual movements, such as face tremors, as well as reflex problems, feeding difficulties, irritation, and eventual growth problems if the deficiency is left untreated.

 Who is at risk?

-Vegans consume no animal sourced food products at all.
-They have a considerably higher risk of developing vitamin B12 deficiency, especially during pregnancy and lactation.
-Plant-sourced foods do not have enough cobalamin to guarantee long-term human health.
+Vegans face a risk of vitamin B12 deficiency, as their diet excludes animal-sourced food products.
+Pregnancy and lactation can worsen deficiency in vegans.
+Plant-sourced foods do not have enough cobalamin to guarantee long-term health.

-Other groups who are at risk include those with problems that affect the small intestine, for example, those whose small intestine has been shortened.
+Other at-risk groups include people with small intestine problems, for example, an individual whose small intestine has been surgically shortened.
 They may not be able to absorb cobalamin properly.
-People with Crohn's disease may be at risk, but researchers say there is a lack of evidence to confirm this.
+People with Crohn's disease are said to be at risk, but researchers maintain that there is a lack of evidence to confirm this.

-This is because some people, such as older people, patients with pernicious anemia, and those with achlorhydria or intestinal disorders may have problems absorbing vitamin B12 from food properly, and even oral supplements do not help.requirements
+This includes older adults, patients with pernicious anemia, and those with achlorhydria or intestinal disorders may have problems absorbing vitamin B12 from food.